EAlvarezB/ealvarezb.github.io/_pages/workingpapers.md

 # <center> Working Papers </center>
 - - -

-**Executive Constraints and Economic Growth.** Unpublished Manuscript, 2022.
+**The Political Determinants of Economic Performance: Unbundling the Effect of Executive Constraints on Growth.** Working paper, 2023.
 <br/>
 <small>[ <a href="#/" onclick="visib('did-review')">Abstract</a> | [Draft][did-review-draft] ] </small>

 <div id="did-review" style="display: none; text-align: justify; line-height: 1.2" ><small>
-Using panel data of 143 countries from 1950 to 2010, this thesis estimates the effects of executive constraints on economic growth.
-We characterize two types of constraints.
-Horizontal constraints are linked to the powers of parliament to control the actions of the executive.
-Vertical constraints are associated with political accountability in which the executive responds to its constituents or the general electorate.
-By identifying the economic functions of each constraint, a typology of four institutional configurations is proposed.
-This typology determines the degree to which a ruler is committed to securing individual rights (horizontal constraints function), and accountable to the sanction of citizens (vertical ones function).
-Fixed effects and GMM estimates suggest that the exclusive presence of horizontal constraints is associated with a decrease of about 0.21 percent of GDP per capita.
-Vertical Constraints have no significant effect, but the presence of both institutions is associated with an increase of about 0.18 percent of GDP per capita.
-The results show an empirically relevant interaction between both institutions.
+Most work in regime effects focuses on whether democracy matters for development.
+However, although the vast academic production it remains unclear what aspects of regimes are producing such an outcome.
+This problem arises partly because scholars use unidimensional measures of democracy, neglecting the complex and varied nature of regime evolution.
+I unpack the democracy-growth link by examining the economic roles and effects of two forms of executive constraints.
+Horizontal constraints are defined as the powers of the parliament to control the executive, whereas vertical constraints are the capacity of citizens to keep their ruler accountable.
+Using an unbalanced panel with 174 countries from 1950 to 2022, I found that the presence of horizontal constraints reduces GDP per capita.
+Even though the presence of both institutions foster growth, vertical constraints appear to be driving such an effect.
+These patterns remain unsensitive across specifications using within and GMM estimators.
+This research provides evidence of an empirically relevant interaction between democracy components, in which participatory broad-based inclusive institutions seem to be more relevant for development than liberal and elite inclusive ones.
 </small><br><br/></div>

 [did-review-draft]:{{ site.baseurl }}{% link files/Executive_Constraints.pdf %}

-**To Enfranchise or to Legislate?
-The Economic Effects of the Presence and Sequence of Limited Government Political Institutions.** PhD Research Proposal, 2022.

 [//]: This java script is the button to show abstract